 A quick introduction to Push Protocol

-Push Protocol (EPNS) is the world’s first decentralized communication & notification protocol for Web3.
+Push Protocol (previously EPNS) is the world’s first decentralized communication & notification protocol for Web3.

 Using the protocol, any smart contract, dApp, or backend service can send on-chain or off-chain notifications tied to the wallet addresses of users in a gasless, multichain, open, and platform-agnostic way.